After we had to leave Australia our next destination was Bali.

-- Sanur: 2 times a day insecticide was sprayed in the hotel – please stay in your room
+- Sanur: 2x daily poison is sprayed in the hotel against the mosquitoes – “Please stay in the room while”

-- Candidasa: laying batteries with tiny single cages, even the locals with very few chickens had some – collecting the eggs is easier then.
-Monkeys on short chains with no possibility to sit down properly, so that they have to climb on the shoulders of the tourists to rest.
+- Candidasa: Laying batteries with tiny individual cages, which even locals with very few chickens used – precisely because collecting eggs is so easy.
+Monkeys on short chains without the possibility to sit down properly, so that they climb on the shoulders of tourists to rest.

 - White Sand Beach: wonderful beach

 - Lovina: the beach and the sea littered to the maximum.
 Cockfights on the beach.
 Pig sacrifices on the beach